 American National Standard – Minimum Requirements for Workplace First Aid Kits and Supplies

-This standard, a revision to the 2003 edition, was prepared by the members of ISEA’s Industrial First Aid Group, in conjunction with leading industry stakeholders and was reviewed by a consensus panel of users, health and safety professionals and government agencies.
-Significant updates incorporated into this version include the designation of new kit types, expansion of the required supply list to include a first aid guide, and a redesign of the product label.
+This standard, a revision to the 2009 edition, was prepared by the members of ISEA’s Industrial First Aid Group, in conjunction with leading industry stakeholders and was reviewed by a consensus panel of users, health and safety professionals, test labs and government agencies.
+The 2015 revision corrects a minor measurement conversion error in the 2014 edition (previously released January 2015), with respect to the U.S. measurement for minimum application for antibiotic and antiseptic supplies.